Östersund map SaTScan™ - Software for the spatial, temporal, and space-time scan statistics New York City map

 go to top of page

-Visualization / Mapping
+Reporting, Visualization and Mapping

 Boscoe FP, McLaughlin C, Schymura MJ, Kielb CL.
 Visualization of the spatial scan statistic using nested circles.
 Health and Place, 9:273-277, 2003.